-At McGuire + Thompson, we strongly encourage the use of mediation and other forms of alternative dispute resolution in divorce, child custody disputes, and other family law matters.
+At Thompson Family Law, we strongly encourage the use of mediation and other forms of alternative dispute resolution in divorce, child custody disputes, and other family law matters.
 We have often found that mediation is more efficient than litigation in terms of money and time saved.
 More importantly, mediation can give you more satisfying results that are more effective over the long run.
 Some of our most-favored alternative dispute resolution approaches include:

 - Mediation and Collaborative Law